Vonage/vivid-3/libs/components/src/lib/listbox/README.md

 ### selectedOptions

-A collection of the selected options.
+A read-only collection of the selected options.

 - Type: `Option[]`
 - Default: `[]`